This feature allows you to view your educational path, if you enrolled in previous years

 Educational objectives

-The module aims to provide knowledge on the peculiarities of fungi, on the wide range of functions they perform within ecosystem goods and services and on the numerous mechanisms they have developed in response to biotic and abiotic stress factors.
-Aspects concerning fungi-plant interactions in the mitigation of environmental stresses will also be addressed.
-The student will acquire knowledge on the potential of fungi as bio-resources for sustainable development and environmental requalification.
+"The module has the general objective of providing knowledge on the peculiarities of fungi, on the wide range of functions they perform in the context of ecosystem goods and services and on the numerous mechanisms they have developed in response to biotic and abiotic stress factors.
+Aspects regarding fungi-plant interactions in the mitigation of environmental stresses will also be covered.
+The students will acquire knowledge on the potential of fungi as bioresources for sustainable development and environmental requalification.

-Fungi for environmental sustainability1st3ITA
+Fungi for environmental sustainability1st3BIO/01ITA

 Educational objectives